Yorkshire cycling website

 Ripley is dominated by its castle, which has been there since the 1400s, the home of the Ingilby family for 700 years.
 The present owner is Sir Thomas Ingilby.
 The grounds, lakes, and the village are all on the Ripley Castle estate.

-Ripley Castle is open for guided tours, and you can visit the gardens and deerpark only.
+Ripley Castle is open for guided tours, and/or you can visit the gardens and deerpark.
 See Visitor Information for opening times and prices.
 Ripley Castle can also be booked for weddings and corporate events.

 The gardens have ornamental lakes (the Ripley lakes).